 What is The Orme School's ranking?

-The Orme School ranks among the top 20 boarding schools for High percentage of boarding students, High percentage of students on financial aid and Low student:teacher ratio.
+The Orme School ranks among the top 20 boarding schools for High percentage of boarding students and Low student:teacher ratio.

 When is the application deadline for The Orme School?